timlabs/uscode/United States Code/TITLE 21-FOOD AND DRUGS/CHAPTER 09-FEDERAL FOOD, DRUG, AND COSMETIC ACT/SUBCHAPTER V-DRUGS AND DEVICES/Part I-Nonprescription Sunscreen and Other Active Ingredients/Part I-Nonprescription Sunscreen and Other Active Ingredients.md

 #### (c) Timelines
 * The timelines for the processes and procedures under paragraphs (1), (2), (5), and (6) of section 360fff–3(a) of this title shall not apply to any requests submitted to the Secretary under section 360fff–1 of this title after the date that is 6 years after November 26, 2014.

-### §360fff–5.
-Sunscreen monograph
-#### (a) In general
-* Not later than 5 years after November 26, 2014, the Secretary shall amend and finalize regulations under part 352 of title 21, Code of Federal Regulations concerning nonprescription sunscreen that are effective not later than 5 years after November 26, 2014.
-The Secretary shall publish such regulations not less than 30 calendar days before the effective date of such regulations.

-#### (b) Reports
-* If the regulations promulgated under subsection (a) do not include provisions related to the effectiveness of various sun protection factor levels, and do not address all dosage forms known to the Secretary to be used in sunscreens marketed in the United States without a new drug approval under section 355 of this title, the Secretary shall submit a report to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives on the rationale for such provisions not being included in such regulations, and a plan and timeline to compile any information necessary to address such provisions through final regulations.

 ### §360fff–6.
 Non-sunscreen time and extent applications
 #### (a) Pending time and extent applications